 - The many choices available to “intensify” adjectives, like very, really, so, super, & so on.

 Student projects have also created a collection of over 200 interviews with area residents.
 This growing collection of interviews make it possible for each class to build on the work of previous classes.
-Further, many of these interviews are available for professional research purposes for students and scholars working on language in the Pacific Northwest.
+As of 2018, all of the Ling 491 audio files are available on the Sociolinguistic Archive and Analysis Project!
+These interviews are available for professional research purposes for students and scholars working on language in the Pacific Northwest.

 Here is an example of the excellent student research undertaken in the course, a project on adjective intensification from one group of students in the 2015 class: